sdiehl/wiwinwlh/tutorial.md

 ------------------

 Instead of modeling the real numbers on finite precision floating point numbers we alternatively work with ``Num`` which internally manipulate the power series expansions for the expressions when performing operations like arithmetic or transcendental functions without losing precision when performing intermediate computations.
 Then we simply slice off a fixed number of terms and approximate the resulting number to a desired precision.
-This approach is not without its limitations and caveats ( notably that it may diverge ) but works quite well in practice.
+This approach is not without its limitations and caveats ( notably that it may diverge ).

 ```haskell
 exp(x)    = 1 + x + 1/2*x^2 + 1/6*x^3 + 1/24*x^4 + 1/120*x^5 ...